 General and administrative expenses increased in all three segments by a total of 35.9% to \$49.1 million for the year ended December 31, 2012 as compared with \$36.1 million for the prior period.
-The BA segment increased 63.4% and the CA segment increased 13.0% for the year ended December 31, 2012 as compared with the prior year period.
-The increase in both the CA and BA segments' general and administrative expenses was primarily due to an increase in personnel and payroll related expenses to manage the growth of the business and an increase in employee bonuses as bonus expense for all employees is reported as part of general and administrative expense.
+The BA segment increased 63.4% and the CA-NA segment increased 14.1% for the year ended December 31, 2012 as compared with the prior year period.
+The increase in both the CA-NA and BA segments' general and administrative expenses was primarily due to an increase in personnel and payroll related expenses to manage the growth of the business and an increase in employee bonuses as bonus expense for all employees is reported as part of general and administrative expense.
 The increase in the BA segments' general and administrative expense was also due to recognition of a \$0.9 million receivable reserve related to the Hawker Beechcraft bankruptcy and the transfer of personnel from sales and marketing functions.
-The increase in CA's general and administrative expenses was also due to an increase in legal expenses.
-CA's general and administrate expenses were partially offset by expense allocations to the International segment.
-The International segment's general and administrative expenses totaled \$5.8 million in the year ended December 31, 2012.
+The increase in CA-NA's general and administrative expenses were partially offset by expense allocations to the CA-ROW segment.
+The CA-ROW segment's general and administrative expenses totaled \$5.4 million in the year ended December 31, 2012.
 Consolidated general and administrative expenses as a percentage of total consolidated revenue decreased to 21.0% for the year ended December 31, 2012 as compared with 22.5% for the prior year period.